r1z4x/SecureWallet/tasks.md

 ## Project Status: ✅ COMPLETE

-The OWASP-WSTG-Vulnerable-App is now fully implemented with all core features and vulnerability categories as specified in the requirements.
+The SecureWallet - Digital Banking Platform (Vulnerable) is now fully implemented with all core features and vulnerability categories as specified in the requirements.
 The application provides a comprehensive platform for learning and testing web application security vulnerabilities across multiple difficulty levels.

 ### Key Achievements:
 - ✅ **100+ Vulnerabilities** implemented across OWASP Top 10 categories